In sales you need to start with a lead’s problem, then diagnose the right solution.

 Ask open questionsUse questions that open up discussions.
 For example, “Is there anything else we need to cover” or “Do you think this solution would meet your needs”.
 Your goal is to keep the conversation flowing, and build rapport.

 Use “The 3 Whys” approachWhy does your lead need your solution?

 (what evidence do you have they’ll choose you?)

-Educate your teamA solution-focused approach means every conversation with a prospect is unique.
+Educate your teamA solution-focused approach means every conversation with a lead is unique.
 So make sure you have a detailed, up-to-date knowledge base.
 One that your sales reps can use whenever they face technical or unexpected questions.